fscelliott/docsdonewell/_posts/2023-03-09-ai-tools-for-documentation.md

 Recently I investigated a few AI-powered tools for writing developer documentation.
 My investigation was prompted by two things:

-- I had a front-row seat in GPT's populatity rise; I documented a GPT3 powered tool from my client Sensible back in December 2022, just before GPT's explosive entry into the public imagination, and I was immediately stunned by its potential compared to other AI tools I've documented in the past.
+- I had a front-row seat in GPT's popularity rise; I documented a GPT3 powered tool from my client Sensible back in December 2022, just before GPT's explosive entry into the public imagination, and I was immediately stunned by its potential compared to other AI tools I've documented in the past.
 So I was pretty excited to see what LLMs could do for documentation writing.

 - Existential ~~dread~~ curiosity -- will AI replace documentarians?
 My initial answer is no; we still need humans to write high-quality developer docs, but tools like GPT will absolutely change how we write.
 And I think that's a good thing!
 I'm encouraged by early research on AI's transformative role, such as those that found that ["separate studies of both writers and programmers find 50% increases in productivity with AI, and higher performance and satisfaction"](https://twitter.com/emollick/status/1631397931604488194).

 Anyway, two tools that I recently investigated are:

 - **Copilot labs** (powered by Codex, a version of GPT-3).
-I've see encouraging chatter about Copilot's ability to generate code from prompts among engineers on Slack, so I thought I'd try out it's "Explain code" capabilities.
+I've seen encouraging chatter about Copilot's ability to generate code from prompts among engineers on Slack, so I thought I'd try out its "Explain code" capabilities.
 After all, a large part of my job is reading and explaining code!
 Could Copilot help me or do it better than me?
 - **Theneo** -- a new developer portal tool that says it uses AI to generate Stripe-like docs.

 Let's dive in!